archnim/proxen/README.md

 ### proxen as a reverse proxy
 This feature allows you to forward all requests from an input port, to an output port.
 So no more need for NGNX in simple cases !
-The input must be free, so that proxen will listen on it.
+The input port must be free, so that proxen can listen on it.
 You can also ask proxen to secure its server, by passing paths to a key and a cert file.

 #### Simple method:
 - HTTP without ssl or tls